smika04/TextEditor/readme.md

 ---

-## 📌 Future Improvements (Planned or Recommended)

-- Refactor into clean, modular architecture (MVC or MVVM)
-- Remove hardcoded values and replace with configuration-driven setup
-- Enhance file format support (e.g., full `.rtf` or `.docx` compatibility)
-- Add export options for PDF and print layouts
-- Improve image handling with resizing and positioning tools
-- Implement autosave and recovery features
-- Optimize for performance with larger documents

----

 **Despite technical imperfections, this project provided essential hands-on experience in building real-world GUI tools and laid the groundwork for future, more polished software development efforts.**

 ---